Darleen Barnard is board certified health coach and personal trainer who specializes in weight loss by using the power of the mind.

-What will you do today to shape your destiny?
+What will you do today to achieve your goals?
 Whether your goal is to run a marathon, lose weight, get a job promotion, or start your own business, what are you going to do today to move you towards that goal?
 What did you do yesterday to move you towards that goal?
 What is your plan for the rest of the week, month, and year to move you towards that goal?

 If you read any motivational book, most of them have the same underlying theme.
 We need to take an active role in our lives.
 We can’t just sit back and wait for what we want, we need to go out there and get it.
 In fact, three of the most popular inspirational quotes are:

 I could probably list dozens if not hundreds of other popular quotes all with the same theme – success doesn’t come to those who just wish for it.
 Success comes to those who work day in and day out to achieve their goal.
 No, it’s not glamourous, but it’s the way success works.
 Take action and do it daily.

 Some days are certainly easier than others.
 Some days we wake up and are ready to go while other days it is a struggle just to get out of bed.
 The real challenge comes on those days when we shuffle to the kitchen for our coffee, but it is those days that are most important.
 It is also those days that separate the achievers from the under-achievers.
 The under-achievers decide they are going to take a day off, which turns into 2 days and then 3 days… and the achievers dig deep and do it anyway.

 So what do we need to do on those days that are exceptionally challenging?

 The answer may surprise you and it comes down to a basic law of physics.